ismailmechbal/playbook/source/localizable/content/culture/_rituals.en.html.md

 <h3>Passion</h3>

-* Learn & build something new.
+* Build something new.
-* Schedule your activities for personal organization.
 * Add always value in all your activities.
+* Never stop learning, hacking and designing
 * We provide:
   - Team Meals
   - Team Retreats (twice a year)